laurentj/slimerjs/README.md

 See documentation into the docs/ directory into the source code, or read it [on the web site](http://docs.slimerjs.org/current/)

-# Roadmap

-The goal for a first major stable release 1.0 is to have a full implementation of the API of PhantomJS 1.9.x and 2.1, with the support of Coffee scripts and Ghost Driver.

 # FAQ and contribution